StanBarmentloo/NII_nebular_phase/job_automator/README.md

                                    runs with only a different t_eval can use these as intial guesses to speed up the runs.
 In this case, put the bool to False.
                    - t_init : If initial_run is True, give the t_init for the first run that was ran.

-                   once these parameters are set, be sure to adjust the file at $SUMODIR/DATA/ip_file_maker.py.
-The only thing to do is to put the correct t_eval.
-Once this is done, simply do 'python runscript_S.py'.
+                   Once these parameters are set, simply do 'python runscript_S.py' and enjoy!
 The runs will now start.
 This process goes as follows:

                    1 Create a separate directory for a run 2 Run the dirmake.sh file, which copies all necessary files for the run to the separate directory that was just created